Buuk-Publishing/full-stack-engineer-challange/README.md

 2. It displays all stored books on a dashboard (if authenticated)

 - Please use React hooks
+- The application is fairly simple, so you don't have to use any state management libraries – in this case please make sure your state management is clean, simple and easy to test.
 - Write at least 1 test

 **Things you don’t have to worry about:**